meljoy1099/housing-price-forecast-time-series-modeling/README.md

 ### Parameter Selection

-While I looked at the autocorrelation and partial autocorrelation plots for each month, I ultimately ran gridsearch on my top 10 ROI zipcodes and found best parameters for each zipcode based on lowest AIC.
+While I looked at the autocorrelation and partial autocorrelation plots for each month, I ultimately ran gridsearch on my top 10 ROI zip codes and found best parameters for each zip code based on lowest AIC.

 ### Forecasting